Anne Fransen Fund 2019 Project Announced

 Each year, grants of up to €10,000 are awarded to Consumers International members to carry out projects linked to one of the eight basic consumer rights.

-The application process for Anne Fransen Fund 2019 is now open!
-Applications to the Anne Fransen Fund open every year in early September, with a deadline of the 31 October.
+Applications for Anne Fransen Fund are now closed, as the projects for 2019 have now been selected.
+Applications will re-open in early September, with a deadline of the 31 October.
 Successful applicants will be notified the following March.
 Further information can be found about the fund on the Consumentenbond website.

 To be eligible for the Anne Fransen Fund, your application must meet the following criteria: